-- FACT SITUATION #1 A charity through a fundraiser requests the provision of medical supplies to fund an agent in the Middle East and gives instructions to the agent to use the supplies at a hospital that might treat or give medicine to a member of a terrorist group - FACT SITUATION #2 A charity through a fundraiser solicits funds for a programme to conduct aerial drops of food packages in Afghanistan where some remaining members of the Taliban might receive a few of the food packages
+- The interaction between the Criminal Code provisions amended by the Anti-terrorism Act, The Foreign Missions Act, and the Public Safety Act could lead to charities unwittingly violating the Criminal Code in a numerous situations, including the hypothetical fact situations that follow: - FACT SITUATION #1 A charity through a fundraiser requests the provision of medical supplies to fund an agent in the Middle East and gives instructions to the agent to use the supplies at a hospital that might treat or give medicine to a member of a terrorist group

+FACT SITUATION #2 - A charity through a fundraiser solicits funds for a programme to conduct aerial drops of food packages in Afghanistan where some remaining members of the Taliban might receive a few of the food packages

-- FACT SITUATION #3 A hospital foundation raises funds for the general operations of a hospital that provides medical care to student protestors at an antiglobalization protest who erect a road block leading to an International Economic Summit - FACT SITUATION #4 A religious denomination provides funding to a local church that assists student protesters by providing sleeping facilities in its church basement in fact situation #3 above
+FACT SITUATION #3 - A hospital foundation raises funds for the general operations of a hospital that provides medical care to student protestors at an anti-globalization protest who erect a road block leading to an International Economic Summit

-FACT SITUATION #5 - A church organizes a two week prayer vigil in front of a private abortion clinic in the hope that there will be fewer abortions taking place at the clinic.
+- FACT SITUATION #4 A religious denomination provides funding to a local church that assists student protesters by providing sleeping facilities in its church basement in fact situation #3 above - FACT SITUATION #5 A church organizes a two week prayer vigil in front of a private abortion clinic in the hope that there will be fewer abortions taking place at the clinic.
 Clients of the clinic complain that they cannot access services at the clinic because of fear of intimidation from members of the vigil even though the participants utter no threats.
 The owners of the abortion clinic are also upset because they have lost revenue during the vigil